SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/AutomaticReferenceCounting.md

 -->

 > Important: Use an unowned reference only when you are sure that
+> the reference *always* refers to an instance that hasn't been deallocated.
+>
-> the reference *always* refers to an instance that hasn't been deallocated.If you try to access the value of an unowned reference
+> If you try to access the value of an unowned reference
 > after that instance has been deallocated,
 > you'll get a runtime error.